dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypod-controller.md

 #### Add honeypod controller to cluster

+> **Note**: If you’ve customized or created your own honeypods, be sure to modify the included `capture-honey` [PacketCapture]({{site.baseurl}}/security/threat-detection-and-prevention/packetcapture) manifest to target your honeypods.
+Honeypod controller requires the name to be `capture-honey` at this release.

 Add the honeypod controller to each cluster configured for honeypods using the following command:

 ```bash